 6.7.
-Intervention after the End of the Study
+Intervention After the End of the Study

-Participants will not receive any additional treatment from VH/GSK, or with GSK3640254 or TAF/FTC, after the completion of the study because only healthy volunteers are eligible for study participation.
+Participants will not receive any additional treatment from VH/GSK, or with GSK3640254, after the completion of the study because only healthy participants are eligible for study participation.

 7. DISCONTINUATION OF STUDY INTERVENTION AND PARTICIPANT DISCONTINUATION/WITHDRAWAL